Missing links prediction: comparing machine learning with physics-rooted approaches: Discussion

+As we have already noticed, the usual sampling scheme `favours' well connected nodes.
+Appendix~\hyperlink{AppD}{D} has been, now, dedicated to compare it with a couple of alternative ones: the first one prescribes to remove links by selecting edges with a probability that is inversely proportional to the product of the degrees of the involved vertices; the second one is the so-called \texttt{Random Node-Edge Sampler}~\cite{krishnamurthy_reducing_2005}, first sampling nodes uniformly at random and, then, sampling edges uniformly at random from the ones that are incident to the sampled nodes - although both alternatives aim at contrasting the aforementioned bias, giving the less connected nodes a higher chance to be selected, this is achieved only to a partial extent.

+Overall, it should be noticed that the performance of all methods degrades as `targeted' link removal recipes are implemented, whence our conclusion that existing link prediction algorithms (be they black-box or white-box) perform better for better connected nodes.
+Although negative, such a result offers an additional indication about the identity of the `best' explanatory variables in a link-prediction exercise: as also noticed elsewhere~\cite{cimini_systemic_2015,squartini_reconstruction_2018,cimini_reconstructing_2021} economic, financial (and social) systems are constituted by nodes the `activity' of which is proportional to (if not driven by) their connectedness; as a consequence, controlling for the degrees implies being capable of explaining (most of) each node's `activity' - as well as most of each node's structural properties.\\

-Overall, machine learning algorithms need to be fed with (much) more information than that required by white-box ones - what is required to make predictions on the `test' portion of the dataset is, in fact, the exact knowledge of the `training' portion of the dataset - in order to achieve a performance that is not necessarily better.
+Beside incurring into the additional cost required by tuning hyperparameters (see Appendix~\hyperlink{AppE}{E}), machine learning algorithms need to be fed with (much) more information than that required by white-box algorithms - what is required to make predictions on the `test' portion of the dataset is, in fact, the exact knowledge of the `training' portion of the dataset - in order to achieve a performance that is not necessarily better.
 While such a need may even represent an advantage when considering a specific dataset, it turns out to constitute a limitation when coming to generalise, as machine learning approaches either perform quite poorly (e.g. whenever trained on a dataset to predict the missing links of another) or cannot perform at all (e.g. whenever in presence of missing information).
-White-box models, on the contrary, perform robustly: examples are provided by the network reconstruction tasks carried out in~\cite{cimini_systemic_2015,ialongo_reconstructing_2022}, where the considered systems have been fully reconstructed by (solely) employing the strengths of nodes and (an estimation of) the link density.
+White-box models, on the contrary, perform robustly: examples are provided by the network reconstruction tasks carried out in~\cite{cimini_systemic_2015,ialongo_reconstructing_2022}, where the considered systems have been fully reconstructed by (solely) employing the strengths of nodes and (an estimation of) the link density.\\

+Finally, a statistical analysis about the differences characterising the performances of our algorithms (see Appendix~\hyperlink{AppF}{F}) reveals that a clear winner cannot be always unambiguously identified, as the presence of a winner depends on both score and the algorithm.
+When considering the AUPRC, for instance, \emph{i)} machine learning approaches perform better than the white-box models not taking structural information as input; \emph{ii)} the former and the latter perform in a statistically undistinguishable way when `mixed' structural information is taken as input; \emph{iii)} white-box models (typically) perform better than machine learning approaches when either the plain degree sequence or non-linear structural information is taken as input.\\